DOG BITE ATTORNEYS IN SAN DIEGO, CALIFORNIA

 Filing a Personal Injury Claim

-If you are bitten by a dog in California, you may be entitled to several types of damages, including but not limited to medical expenses, lost wages, disfigurement, and emotional distress.
+If you are bitten by a dog in California, you may be entitled to several types of damages, including but not limited to medical expenses, lost wages, disfigurement, and pain and suffering.
 The amount of damages you can receive depends on several factors, such as the severity of your injuries, the extent of your medical treatment, and whether your injury caused you to miss work.

-Our dog bite attorneys at the Law Offices of Barry Pasternack can help you calculate the damages that you may be entitled to and negotiate with the insurance company on your behalf.
+Our San Diego personal injury attorneys at Pasternack Injury Law Group can help you calculate the damages that you may be entitled to and negotiate with the insurance company on your behalf.

 If you were bitten by a dog in California, you might want to consider hiring a dog bite attorney to help you with:

-Filing a report and claim.
-The first thing that you should do after getting bitten by a dog (besides seeking medical care) is to file a report with the local authorities.
+• Filing a report and claim.
+After getting attacked by a dog (besides seeking medical care), the first thing you should do is file a report with the local authorities.
 This is important for two reasons.
 First, it helps to document the incident, which can be used as evidence later when filing a claim.
 Secondly, it helps to prevent future incidents by alerting animal control about the dangerous dog.

-Negotiating with insurance companies.
+• Negotiating with insurance companies.
 After getting bitten by a dog, the dog owner’s insurance company will likely contact you to offer a settlement.
-An attorney can negotiate with the insurance company on your behalf to ensure that you receive a fair settlement that covers all your expenses.
+An attorney can negotiate with the insurance company to ensure that you receive a fair settlement covering all your expenses.